akkik04/Robotic-Laser-Movement/README.md

 - ## **STAGE 2 (2021-06-11):**
 I added the servo motor to the circuit and created the necessary changes to the software to accomodate for the motor.
 The motor is controlled by the joystick.
 I created a prototype by taping the laser to the servo motor to simulate movement.
 The movement is restricted to horizontal movement for now.
 In the next stage, I will try attaching another servo motor to account for the vertical movement.

-- ## **STAGE 3 (2021-06-29):**
+- ## **FINAL STAGE: STAGE 3 (2021-06-29):**
 I added a new servo motor, and I made minor changes to the software to accommodate for the vertical motion created by it.
-In the next stage, I will begin attaching the two servo motors together so that the laser has both horizontal and vertical movement.
+This marks the end of my project.
+I'll continue working with the Arduino platform to make more interesting and eye-catching projects.